nicholeetienne/-Unsupervised-Clustering-Kmeans-/README.md

 Contains preprocessing of the data.
 •	The investigation into the information about the Data Frame including the index dtype and columns, non-null values and memory usage
 •	The investigation into missing variables within the data set
-•	Plotting of the raw
+•	Plotting of the raw data

 Etienne_Kmean
 •	Contains K-means implementation
 •	Elbow Method

+# Please change the path to match where your data is stored.

 # Test Cases (PDF)
 TestCase_Kmean